Build a Greenhouse for Winter

 - Add mulch to insulate plants from frost.

 - "Harden off" indoor seedlings in the spring by taking them outside on mild days.
-Start by taking them outside for an hour and gradually increase the time outdoors until they are ready for the garden.
+Start by moving them outdoors for an hour at a stretch; then gradually increase the time outside until they are ready for the garden.

 Cold frames and simple greenhouses are a good, cheap way to extend the growing season for vegetables, herbs, flowers and other plants.
 In milder climates, a cold frame or unheated greenhouse will keep plants thriving through the winter.